cloud-gov/pages-core/README.md

 1. Run `docker-compose run --rm app yarn create-dev-data` to create some fake development data for your local database.
 1. Run `docker-compose up` to start the development environment.

-Any time the node dependencies are changed (like from a recently completed new feature), `docker-compose run app yarn` will need to be re-run to install updated dependencies after pulling the new code from GitHub.
+Any time the node dependencies are changed (like from a recently completed new feature), `docker-compose run --rm app yarn` will need to be re-run to install updated dependencies after pulling the new code from GitHub.

 #### Check to see if everything is working correctly